 Similar to cannabis, non-medical use of pharmaceutical drugs is generally lower among older age groups than the general population aged 14 and over.
 However, pharmaceuticals are the second most common drug used by older people.

-Data collected for the AODTS NMDS are released twice each year—a key findings report in April and a detailed report in June.
-Detailed information about client demographics will be updated in June 2021.
+Data collected for the AODTS NMDS are released twice each year—a key findings report in April and a detailed report mid-year.

-Data from AIHW’s AODTS NMDS and National Opioid Pharmacotherapy Statistics Annual Data (NOPSAD) collections indicate that, in the last 10 years, an ageing cohort of Australians receiving drug and alcohol treatment has emerged.
+The Alcohol and Other Drug Treatment Services National Minimum Data Set (AODTS NMDS) provides information on treatment provided to clients by publicly funded AOD treatment services, including government and non-government organisations.
+Data from AIHW’s AODTS NMDS and National Opioid Pharmacotherapy Statistics Annual Data (NOPSAD) collections indicate that, in the last 11 years, an ageing cohort of Australians receiving drug and alcohol treatment has emerged.

 NOPSAD data indicate that:

-Older clients had similar patterns of treatment type, regardless of whether they were in the matched group or AODT-only group, with counselling being the most commonly provided treatment type for all older clients (AIHW 2016).
+Older clients had similar patterns of alcohol and other drug treatment types, regardless of whether they were in the matched group or AODT-only group, with counselling being the most commonly provided treatment type for all older clients (AIHW 2016).

 AIHW (Australian Institute of Health and Welfare) 2016.
 Exploring drug treatment and homelessness in Australia.
 Cat.
 No. CSI 23.
 Canberra: AIHW.
 Viewed 10 January 2018.

 AIHW 2018.
 Older Australia at a glance.
 Canberra: AIHW.
 Viewed 14 November 2018.

 AIHW 2020.
 National Drug Strategy Household Survey 2019.
 Drug statistics series no. 32.
 Cat. no. PHE 270.
 Canberra: AIHW.
 Viewed 16 July 2020.